Reduced cancer screenings in Covid-19

 Who is not getting screened?

 Not everyone is equally likely to benefit from cancer screening.
 We don’t screen every person for every cancer, because the likelihood that young adults have cancer is very low, which makes it more likely they will be harmed by screening than helped.
 However, in very old age, cancer screening also becomes less beneficial because people are less likely to live long enough to experience any benefits from screening, and they are more susceptible to harmful complications of testing and treatment.
 For example, the US Preventive Services Task Force recommends screening for colon cancer only from age 50 to 75.

 However, many people are screened for cancer even though they are unlikely to benefit.
-Nursing homes often screen very old people for cancer, even though are likely to be harmed by surgery or treatment if cancer was found.
+Nursing homes often screen very old people for cancer, even though they are likely to be harmed by surgery or treatment if cancer was found.
 In one 2014 study, among older patients with very high mortality risk, 37.5% were screened for breast cancer, 30% were screened for cervical cancer, and 40% were screened for colorectal cancer.
-For women who had a hysterectomy for benign reasons, 34% to 56% still had cervical cancer screening within the past 3 years.
+For women who had a hysterectomy but did not have cancer, 34% to 56% still had cervical cancer screening within the past 3 years.
 Although cervical cancer screening is not recommended for young women age 15-20, an estimated 1.6 million pap tests are performed on women in this age group unnecessarily each year.

-In the EPIC analysis, there is no information about the ages or risk levels of patients who have paused screening, only an overall percentage of fewer patients being screened.
-If most of the people who avoided screening in March 2020 were those at the lowest risk, then a reduction in screening may not be a bad thing overall– especially if the number of blatantly inappropriate screenings declined.
+In the EPIC analysis, there is no information about the ages or risk levels of patients who have paused screening, only an overall ratio indicating fewer patients being screened.
+It is possible that with such a large overall decline in screening, that the number of blatantly inappropriate screenings declined.
 However, with the information we have, we do not know which patients have avoided screening, making it impossible to estimate the real numbers of lives lost–or harm reduced–from this pause in screening.

 An opportunity for research